ARKANSAS PEOPLE SEARCH!

 In 1722, French explorers arrived by boat and established a trading post.
 In 1812, the fur trapper William Lewis arrived and built a cabin.
 In 1819, the land speculator William Russell bought William Lewis' land and cabin and staked out a town site.
 In 1821, the Little Rock settlement was chosen as the capital of Arkansas Territory.
 The city was founded in 1831.
 And in 1836, Little Rock official became the state's capital.
 About 400 people lived there at the time and the town had 60 buildings.

+In 1840, the MacArthur Park Historic District was built.
+In 1841, the Tower Building of the Little Rock Arsenal was completed.
+It is the home of the MacArthur Museum of Arkansas Military History.
 In 1863, the town was captured by Union troops.
-In 1880, the town had a railroad.
+In 1880, General Douglas MacArthur was born in Little Rock.
+Also in 1880, the town had a railroad.
 About 20 years later, the city had nearly 40,000 residents.
+In 1904, the Abrams House was built.
+In 1909, the Bechle Apartment Building was built.
 The State Capitol building was completed in 1911.
+In 1915, the Baer House was built.
+In 1917, the Beyerlein House was built.
 In 1921, the Little Rock Amtrak station opened.